-Even though the Bureau of Labor Statistics predicts the job market for insurance agents should grow by 22 percent between 2010 and 2020 (the BLS says that 14 percent is the average growth rate for “all occupations), you’re still going to have competition when it comes to your job search.
+Even though the Bureau of Labor Statistics predicts the job market for insurance agents should continue to grow, you’re still going to have competition when it comes to your job search.

 Read below for some ideas on how to make your candidacy stand out with potential employers.